-- The Idaho Department of Health and Welfare was awarded \$12,000,000 by the Office of the Governor and the Division of Financial Management to explore the Certified Community Behavioral Health Clinic (CCBHC) model to improve access and the quality of behavioral health services in Idaho. - CCBHCs provide a comprehensive array of services needed to create access, stabilize people in crisis, and provide the necessary treatment for those with the most serious, complex mental illnesses and substance use disorders, as well as integrate additional services to ensure an approach to health care that emphasizes recovery, wellness, trauma-informed care, and physical-behavioral health integration. - It is anticipated that grant applications will be accepted in the Fall of 2022, with distribution of funding to qualifying providers by early 2023.
+• The Idaho Department of Health and Welfare was awarded \$12,000,000 by the Office of the Governor and the Division of Financial Management to explore the Certified Community Behavioral Health Clinic (CCBHC) model to improve access and the quality of behavioral health services in Idaho.

+CCBHCs provide a comprehensive array of services needed to create access, stabilize people in crisis, and provide the necessary treatment for those with the most serious, complex mental illnesses and substance use disorders, as well as integrate additional services to ensure an approach to health care that emphasizes recovery, wellness, trauma-informed care, and physical-behavioral health integration.

+Distribution of funding to qualifying providers began mid- 2023.
 Funds are expected to support the establishment of a CCBHC network across Idaho and grant requirements will be modeled after similar Federal SAMHSA grant opportunities.
 The distribution of the ARPA funds should conclude no later than June 15, 2024.
-Any excess funds shall be returned to the state's ARPA SLFRF fund. - Idaho intends to follow SAMHSA's federal guidelines for CCBHCs' use of Evidence Based Practices (EBP), which indicate, "grants are intended to fund services or practices that have a demonstrated evidence base and that are appropriate for the population(s)
+Any excess funds shall be returned to the state's ARPA SLFRF fund.

+Idaho intends to follow SAMHSA's federal guidelines for CCBHCs' use of Evidence Based Practices (EBP), which indicate, "grants are intended to fund services or practices that have a demonstrated evidence base and that are appropriate for the population(s) of focus."
-of focus."
 Also, "if an EBP exists for the population(s) of focus and types of problems or disorders being addressed, the expectation is that EBP(s) will be utilized.
 If one does not exist, but there are evidence-informed and/or culturally promising practices that are appropriate or can be adapted, these interventions may be implemented in the delivery of services."